githubEdit

 DICOM Segmentation object (SEG) can be identified by SOPClassUID= 1.2.840.10008.5.1.4.1.1.66.4 Unlike most "original" image objects that you will find in IDC, SEG belongs to the family of enhanced multiframe image objects, which means that it stores all of the frames (slices) in a single object.
 SEG can contain multiple segments, a segment being a separate label/entity being segmented, with each segment containing one or more frames (slices).
 All of the frames for all of the segments are stored in the PixelData attribute of the object.

 You can further explore segmentations available in IDC via the "Derived" tab of the Portal by filtering those by specific types and anatomic locations.
-As an example, will select cases that contain segmentations of a nodule.
+As an example, this filterarrow-up-right will select cases that contain segmentations of a nodule.

 # get the viewer URL for a random study that